Community-Based Children’s Services

 Our trained early childhood therapists offer assessment by teaming with parents and caregivers.
 Together, the team gains clarity and an increased understanding of the child’s struggles in order to provide individually tailored recommendations and interventions to support the child’s social and emotional development.
 NWMHC provides specialized assessments as well as individual and family therapy and/or skills training.

 Assessments & Treatments include:

-- • General mental health assessments, neuropsychological evaluations, psychiatric evaluations
+- General mental health assessments and psychiatric evaluations

 Who we serve: Children age six and under who experience attachment, social, emotional and behavioral challenges at home, at daycare or in other settings and who reside in Kittson, Mahnomen, Marshall, Norman, Polk, Pennington or Red Lake County.